Friendly-Neighbourhood-Insomniac/CIE-Courses/AL_Physics_Y13/06_Ideal_Gas_Laws_Pressure_Volume_Temperature.md

-# Thermal Physics and Ideal Gases
+# Ideal Gas Laws Pressure Volume Temperature

 ## Learning Objectives
 - Describe the kinetic theory of gases and how particle motion relates to macroscopic quantities like pressure and temperature.